![]() |

 The specifications of a Luxeon LED are: 350 mA at 3.42 V. The needed electronics has to stabilize the output current to 350 mA whatever the input voltage is.
 The circuit is quite simple but tricky.

-The circuit diagram.
-T1 and T2 are the current stabilizer.
+T1 and T2 make the current stabilizer.
 The voltage divider around the pot reduces the bias for T2 in order to dim the LED down.
-Because the LED current is stabilized the supply voltage is uncritical.
-Every mobile phone charger can be used. |

 Transistor T2 controls the LED.
 Together with R3 it is in series with the LED.
 That means that the LED current also flows through the transistor and the resistor.
 Parallel to the resistor is the BE path of the transistor T1.
 Because the BE-voltage drop of a transistor is always 0.7 V also the voltage across the resistor is fixed to 0.7 V. But when the voltage across the resistor is fixed and the resistor anyway then also the current through the resistor must be fixed.
 The current is stabilized.